Zrenjanin: Religion

 According to the 2002 census, most of the inhabitants of the Zrenjanin municipality were Orthodox Christians (77.28%).
 Other faiths include Roman Catholic (12.01%), Protestant (2.13%), and other.
 Orthodox Christians in Zrenjanin belong to the Eparchy of Banat of the Serbian Orthodox Church with seat in Vršac.
 Zrenjanin is also the centre of the Roman Catholic diocese of the Banat region belonging to Serbia.

 Economy

-The city of Zrenjanin used to be the fourth largest industry center in former Yugoslavia.
-The economy of Zrenjanin is diverse, as it has developed processing industry, agriculture, forestry, building industry, and transport.
+The city of Zrenjanin has been a regional industrial center since the second half of the nineteenth century, when it was a center of the Yugoslavian food processing industry.
+The modern economy of Zrenjanin is diverse, as it has developed a processing industry, as well as agriculture, forestry, building industry, and transport industries.
 As of September 2017, Zrenjanin has one of 14 free economic zones established in Serbia.

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):